evalala/drlnd/collaboration_and_competition/README.md

 the models used are defined in `model.py`.
 The function for training the agent is defined in `train.py`.

-The jupyter notebook `Report.py` gives examples of training runs.
+The jupyter notebook `Report.ipynb` describes an example training run.